 Although an easy walk underfoot, the route is less than obvious in places, so pay close attention to the directions.
 The walk is plagued with electric fences in places, and there are some very poor stiles.
-Dog walkers should note that one stile is dog-unfriendly, that some of the cattle likely to be met on route can be rather feisty, and that deer abound, though are not always visible.
+Dog walkers should note that some of the cattle likely to be met on route can be rather feisty, and that deer abound, though are not always visible.

 Just over 4 miles (7 km), 130 m of ascent, 1 hour 45 minutes to 2 hours ten minutes, easy but with some moderate route-finding.
 Last checked February 2023.

 On leaving the car park turn left.
 Cross the road just before the railway bridge, pass under it, and take the path up a few steps and through a gate on the right.
 Walk along the path next to the Abbey Ponds, continue through two gates and the Community Garden to a gate on far left.
 Cross the road (fast moving traffic) to a further gate and turn right through the Hauser and Wirth car park to a stile on the far side of the car park entrance.

 Go over the stile and walk to the top of the field, taking time to admire the view of Bruton behind you with Creech Hill on the skyline.
 Go through the gate (or over the stile or cattle grid) into the woods.
 Follow the track and bear left to a gate and cattle grid.
 Turn right and follow the field edge all the way round to the first gate on the far side of the field.